google/sxg-rs/fastly_compute/README.md

 1. Run `fastly compute publish`.

+1. To check whether the worker generates a valid SXG, use Chrome browser to open `https://${WORKER_HOST}/.sxg/test.html`.

 1. The Google SXG Cache tries to [update SXGs often](https://developers.google.com/search/docs/advanced/experience/signed-exchange#:~:text=Regardless%20of%20the,the%20SXG%20response.), but may reuse them for up to 7 days.
 To ensure they expire sooner, [control